leo69n/Visual-Scripting-Plus/Macro-Visible.md

 - Get Object status is Invisible / Visible  <br/>
 - Make Object to Invisible <br/>
 - Make Object to Visible <br/>
-- Check Object if it is In Screen & Not In Screen <br/>
+- Check Object if it is In Screen & Not In Screen ( in main Camera view ) <br/>

 *** Require *** <br/>